KiltedCode/khandaria-campaign/sessions/2020/2020-12-03-welcome-to-the-roc.md

 head towards Blast Pass
 mid afternoon by now
 trying to make it to meadow for a break
-heading towards pass, `Belsaran` spots two huge shapes on peak launch off in the air - Rocs
+heading towards pass, `Belsarin` spots two huge shapes on peak launch off in the air - Rocs
 wind picks up as we go downward, colder this time around
 there is a smaller flat area on the mountain we could land
 going to use the wind to try and get there quickly